 GeneCards Summary for DLL1 Gene

 DLL1 (Delta Like Canonical Notch Ligand 1) is a Protein Coding gene.
 Diseases associated with DLL1 include Septopreoptic Holoprosencephaly and Midline Interhemispheric Variant Of Holoprosencephaly.
-Among its related pathways are Presenilin action in Notch and Wnt signaling and NOTCH2 Activation and Transmission of Signal to the Nucleus.
+Among its related pathways are NOTCH2 Activation and Transmission of Signal to the Nucleus and HIV Life Cycle.
 GO annotations related to this gene include calcium ion binding and Notch binding.
 An important paralog of this gene is DLL4.

 UniProtKB/Swiss-Prot for DLL1 Gene